Corey Davis Player Prop Bets for NFL Week 10 | New York vs. Buffalo 11/14/2021

 Season Stats

-- Davis has reeled in 24 balls, with a team-best 349 receiving yards plus four touchdowns.
-He has been targeted 42 times, and is averaging 43.6 yards per game.

-- Davis has been the target of 42 of his team's 314 passing attempts this season, or 13.4% of the target share.

-- Davis has seen the ball thrown his way four times in the red zone this season, 12.9% of his team's 31 red zone pass attempts.
+- With four targets in the red zone this season, Davis has been on the receiving end of 12.9% of his team's 31 red zone pass attempts.

 - The Jets have run 65.0% passing plays and 35.0% rushing plays this season.
 They rank 29th in the NFL in scoring.